SIMEXP/niak/source/PREPROCESSING.md

 ## fMRI images

-The final preprocessed fMRI datasets are located in the folder ''fmri'':
+The final preprocessed fMRI datasets are located in the folder ''fmri''

 * **fmri/fmri_subject_session_run.ext**: fMRI datasets after the full preprocessing pipeline was applied.
 * **fmri/fmri_subject_session_run._extra.mat**:the .mat companion of the fMRI dataset.
 It contains four variables:
 * **mask_suppressed** (vector, same length as the number of time frames in the raw data) binary vector indicating if a time frame from the raw dataset was removed (1) or retained (0).